FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-11-11-loading-settings-before-your-angular-app-starts.md

 ## Third Party Libs

 As this runs good for your internal libraries you have control over, this may not work for third party libraries, which _need_ a `forRoot()` with some data.
-In our security library we solved this with an [StsConfigHttpLoader](https://github.com/damienbod/angular-auth-oidc-client/blob/main/projects/angular-auth-oidc-client/src/lib/config/loader/config-loader.ts#L28) which provides to load the data over http (which is using an [APP_INITIALIZER](https://angular.io/api/core/APP_INITIALIZER) internally).
-If you have to pass data to start which should be replaced later, you can also pass default data to let the lib start and then replace it and provide it through a provider like described in my blogpost [Configuring Angular libraries](https://offering.solutions/blog/articles/2019/12/31/configuring-angular-libraries/)
+In our security library we solved this with an [StsConfigHttpLoader](https://github.com/damienbod/angular-auth-oidc-client/blob/main/projects/angular-auth-oidc-client/src/lib/config/loader/config-loader.ts#L28) or `loaders` in general [config-loader.ts](https://github.com/damienbod/angular-auth-oidc-client/blob/main/projects/angular-auth-oidc-client/src/lib/config/loader/config-loader.ts) which are used in an internal `APP_INITIALIZER` in the [auth module](https://github.com/damienbod/angular-auth-oidc-client/blob/main/projects/angular-auth-oidc-client/src/lib/auth.module.ts#L92-L100).
+The loader either provides the data over http or gets it statically wrapped in a promise.

+Another approach would be that you pass data at the start which can be replaced later, like default data to let the lib start and then replace it and provide it through a provider like described in my blogpost [Configuring Angular libraries](https://offering.solutions/blog/articles/2019/12/31/configuring-angular-libraries/)

 ## Thanks